dydz/notes/ObjCStyleDoneRight.md

 2. Review each line of code, each assigment, each control flow statement, etc etc and ask:
    a.
 Am I repeating myself?
 If so, see (b).
    b.
 Is there an another language structure that would be better suited for what is being done?
 If so, use it.

+Bottom up:

+1. Solve the problem using the absolute mimimum number of machine instructions and memory footprint (I find this exercise to be a fun game).
+This tends to produce a very clever solution that would require comments, but I don't want to add comments if the code can be made intutive by using other langauge structures.
+So, I...
+2. Work backwards from (1) replacing low level primitives with higher level ones until the solution no longer needs comments.

 Once I have the right structures in place then it's time to consult the cookbook!